The requirements for 3D printed products will depend on whether they are classed as medical devices, personal protective equipment (PPE) or both.

 A wide range of technical aspects need to be considered, tested and documented.
 The U.S. Food and Drug Administration (FDA) published useful general guidance on the technical considerations for additive manufactured devices.

 Specific technical assessments need to be considered depending on the intended function of the device.
-For example, all parts contacting or containing pressurised gas, whether in the patient gas pathway or not, must meet the same relevant safety standards as devices manufactured using conventional methods, such as standards relevant to burst and leak resistance.
+For example, all parts contacting or containing pressurised gas, whether in the patient gas pathway or not, should meet the same relevant safety standards as devices manufactured using conventional methods, such as standards relevant to burst and leak resistance.

 Manufacturers should be able to evidence the exact composition of the material being put into the 3D printer and understand precisely how the printing process and all chemicals used in this process affects that material during assembly and in the final product.